Lightning-Flow-Scanner/.github/profile/README.md

 ## 🌐 Join the Movement for Evolving Flow Assessments

-_"Maintaining high-quality Salesforce Flows is critical for the success of your business applications.
-Lightning Flow Scanner is a powerful tool that can help you identify and address common issues in your Flows."_ - Mohith Shrivastava, Principal Developer Advocate on [Salesforce codeLive 📺](https://www.youtube.com/watch?v=VxZWfhTzEqU)

-### ✨ Shaping Transparent & Reliable Flow Assessments Together
 We aim to pursue an ever-evolving standard of Salesforce Flow Excellence, helping consultants and developers refine their Flow practices together through open-source solutions.
 As part of this journey, we encourage community input to learn from each other and continuously shape the open standard that guides Flow development.
 Check out our [Contributing Guidelines](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core/blob/master/CONTRIBUTING.md) for more information in how to get involved!
 Explore our [Flow Analysis 🔍](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core?tab=readme-ov-file#default-rules) in Various Forms:

 #### [1.
 Salesforce CLI Plugin 🛠️](https://www.npmjs.com/package/lightning-flow-scanner)